dappnode/DAppNodeDocs/docs/user/faq/general.md

   <summary>How can I secure my DAppNode?</summary>
   <div>
     <div>
 Change all the default passwords, including the Wi-Fi and admin password.
-You'll be prompted to change the admin password is when you access the UI for the first time.
+You'll be prompted to change the admin password when you access the UI for the first time.
 <br /><br />
-Furthermore, it's good practice to disable SSH access in case you are not going to use it.
+Furthermore, it is good practice to disable SSH access in case you are not going to use it.
 </div>
   </div>
 </details>